Hsong5201314/Digital_Twin_stress-test_environment/Digital_Twin_Stress-Test-V1.1/README.md

 **Thank you for reviewing our paper!
 Please note the following repository structure:**

 **1. Exact Paper Reproduction (Original Submission):**
-> To reproduce the exact results, tables, and figures presented in the submitted PDF, please use the code in the adjacent main repository folder `../IM-Net/`.
+> To reproduce the exact results, tables, and figures presented in the submitted PDF, you may refer to the original code in the ../EPT/ folder (under the Digital_Twin_stress-test_environment repository) and the ../IM-Net/RQ4/ folder (under the IM-Net repository).

+>For a more integrated and improved version, all experimental content and code from EPT and RQ4 have been consolidated into Digital_Twin_Stress-Test-V1.1/ within the Digital_Twin_stress-test_environment repository.

 **2. Post-Submission Improvements (Digital Twin Stress Test):**
 > Science is an ongoing process!
 After the submission deadline, we have continued to refine our framework.
 We have recently introduced a highly robust Digital Twin Stress Test, which further validates the proactive nature of IM-Net under extreme gradient interference.